You’re supposed to have a theme for these things, I’m told.

 People

 Schopenhauer fan account.
 Philosophy PhD disgruntled with academia and the professional manager class.
-Enjoys time spent under heavy barbells.
+Enjoys time spent under heavy barbells and near oceans.